St Helens Airport

 St Helens Airport is a small Australian regional airport located 2 NM east of St Helens on the north-east coast of Tasmania.

 The airport is commonly used to transport fresh seafood from the east coast to the Australian mainland.
 The airport also has a small flying school and scenic flights also operate out of the airport.
 The airport has one unsealed runway and a NDB beacon on 392 kHz.

+In 2014, the Royal Flying Doctor Service of Tasmania installed the state's first patient transfer shelter at St Helens Airport.
+These structures are strategically placed at remote airports around the state that are prone to inclement weather, offering protection to patients and paramedics awaiting aeromedical evaluation flights.